 Each occupant should leave the model using the specified exit.

-Figure 92 shows the paths taken by occupants in each simulation mode.
+Figure 100 shows the paths taken by occupants in steering mode (other modes were similar).
 The trails of the four occupants intended to use the secondary exit are shown in red, all other occupant trails are shown in blue.